metalevel-tech/s3replace/README.md

 - update the `needle_pattern` at the top.
 This pattern will be used by `re.search` to find matching documents and it'll be the content that is replaced using `re.sub`.
 - set `replace_with` at the top of the file to the text you want to replace the `needle_pattern` with
 - update the `key_pattern` variable to match the keys you want to run `needle_pattern` against; the more specific this is, the better; files that match this won't be downloaded, which is the slowest part of the process
+- `needle_pattern_max_count` is the number of times `needle_pattern` should be found in the file before it is replaced, otherwise the file will be skipped, and a copy of it will be saved in `backups/too_many_matches`

 #### Running